devAlq/reading-yaml-efficiently-project/README.md

 name: "ProjectOne"

 ```
-You're required to read each letter in the file `yaml_cotent` and store it in an array or linked list, then print it.
+You're required to read each letter in the file `yaml_cotent` and identify if the content is id , string or number.

 The output should be:
 ```